Fever - infant; Fever - baby

-The first fever a baby or an infant has is often scary for parents.
-Most fevers are harmless and are caused by a mild infection.
+The first fever a baby or infant has is often scary for parents.
+Most fevers are harmless and are caused by mild infections.
 Overdressing a child may even cause a rise in temperature.

 Fever is an important part of the body's defense against infection.
 Many older infants develop high fevers with even minor illnesses.

 Febrile seizures occur in some children and can be scary to parents.
 However, most febrile seizures are over quickly.
 These seizures do not mean your child has epilepsy, and do not cause any lasting harm.

 Children can eat foods when they have a fever.
 But do not force them to eat.

 Children who are ill often tolerate bland foods better.
 A bland diet includes foods that are soft, not very spicy, and low in fiber.
 You may try:

 Do not bundle up a child with blankets or extra clothes, even if the child has the chills.
 This may keep the fever from coming down, or make it go higher.

 Acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) help lower fever in children.
 Your child's doctor may tell you to use both types of medicine.

 A fever does not need to come all the way down to normal.
 Most children will feel better when their temperature drops by even one degree.

 A lukewarm bath or sponge bath may help cool a fever.